v8/v8.dev/src/blog/v8-release-64.md

 date: 2017-12-19 13:33:37
 tags:
   - release
+description: 'V8 v6.4 includes performance improvements, new JavaScript language features, and more.'
 tweet: '943057597481082880'
 ---
 Every six weeks, we create a new branch of V8 as part of our [release process](/docs/release-process).
 Each version is branched from V8’s Git master immediately before a Chrome Beta milestone.
 Today we’re pleased to announce our newest branch, [V8 version 6.4](https://chromium.googlesource.com/v8/v8.git/+log/branch-heads/6.4), which is in beta until its release in coordination with Chrome 64 Stable in several weeks.
 V8 v6.4 is filled with all sorts of developer-facing goodies.
 This post provides a preview of some of the highlights in anticipation of the release.